Experts reveal the quirky lives and breeding techniques of creatures washed up on Victorian beaches

 - The male is the size of a jellybean, whereas females have been known to grown to a metre in length.

-- When feeling from predators, they can cast off tentacles to defend themselves or cause confusion.
+- When fleeing from predators, they can cast off tentacles to defend themselves or cause confusion.

 - They have been known to carry tentacles stolen from the Bluebottle/Portugese Man-Of-War jellyfish, probably also for defence.